Iloilo Mission Hospital: Renaming of hospital, expansion and filipinization (1932-1937)

 On March 5, 1932, Union Mission Hospital (UMH) became the Iloilo Mission Hospital (IMH).
 Likewise the training school was renamed Iloilo Mission Hospital Training School for Nurses (IMHTSN).
 The hospital onwards continued to grow.
 It drew students from many parts of the Philippine islands who came to apply for admission to the training school for nurses.

 On March 22, 1932, Loreto D. Tupaz, together with her eight other classmates graduated while her as a class valedictorian.
 She was awarded the "Alumni Efficiency Medal".
 As a student she had demonstrated leadership and the hospital promptly employed her as clinic nurse and supervisor.
 During the latter part of 1932, Flora Ernst was reassigned to the Capiz Emmanuel Hospital in Roxas City, Capiz to replace Jennie Adams, a registered nurse, who went on a furlough for a year.
 Dorothy Stevens became the acting superintendent and principal of the Iloilo Mission Hospital Training School for Nurses.
-Miss Loreto Tupaz became a full-time classroom instructor at the training school.
+Loreto Tupaz became a full-time classroom instructor at the training school.

 In 1934 many changers took place in the organizational set-up of the new hospital.
 Dr. Grigg married Pauline Holland, the niece of C.N.
 Hodges, a prominent American business tycoon in city of Iloilo during that time.
 The couple moved back to the United States after their wedding.
 Dr. Grigg's departure meant a vacancy in the hospital and Dr. Cornelio T. Blancaflor had to manage the hospital as acting hospital director and also as chairman for Board of Control.
 For six months, Dr. Frederic W. Meyer, who was a director of Capiz Emmanuel Hospital in Capiz, came to Iloilo every week to see and treat patients at the Iloilo Mission Hospital.
 He want home to Capiz on weekends to be with his family.
 In October 1934, Dr. and Mrs. Henry W. Waters arrived in Iloilo City.
 The couple won the hearts of many patients and friends in the hospital and the community.
 Mrs. Anna Waters, being a nurse, helped in the teaching program of the school and at the same time took an active part in the Hospital Ladies Auxiliary activities.